scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Cold

 You shoot a chilling beam at up to 3 creatures in range.
 Make a spellcasting roll against the creatures Stamina.
-On hit, the target takes 1 wound die and gains Slow 1, or Slow 2 on a critical.
+On success, the target takes 1 wound die in cold damage and gains Slow 1, or Slow 2 on a critical.

-Add a proficiency die for every level above 1st.
+Add an enhanced die for every level above 1st.

 ___
 #### Detect Magic